Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ## Checking out the Atlantis code.

-The source code can be accessed through a SVN platform to get access to the code repository.
+The source code can be accessed through a SVN platform.

 **Note**
 > Remember that if you want a copy of the Atlantis main code you will need to go